 61 – Spend an evening at Drive Shack Orlando

-Drive Shack provides all the best parts of a day on the golf course without the need to fish out balls from the lake, offering an augmented reality driving range and a collection of mini-games.
+Drive Shack provides all the best parts of a day on the golf course without the need to fish out balls from the lake.
+It offers an augmented reality driving range and a collection of mini-games.

 62 – Go bowling at Kings Dining & Entertainment

-With a list of retro-style activities that include bowling, billiards, Bocce, karaoke, and two fully-stocked bars, Kings has all the ingredients for an exceptional social evening.
+With a list of retro-style activities that include bowling, billiards, Bocce, karaoke and two fully-stocked bars, Kings has all the ingredients for an exceptional social evening.

 63 – Shoot some hoops at the NBA Experience at Disney Springs

-The basketball-themed venue showcases 13 unique activities inspired by both the NBA and WNBA, and despite only opening in 2019, it’s already a crowd favorite.
+The basketball-themed venue showcases 13 unique activities inspired by both the NBA and WNBA — and despite only opening in 2019, it’s already a crowd favorite.

 64 – Muster up the courage to ride the Orlando Starflyer

 At 450 feet above the ground, the “world’s tallest swing ride” Starflyer is adamantly not for the faint of heart.

 65 – Mix golf with great food at Topgolf Orlando

-With 102 bays over 3 floors, there’s room for everyone — beginners or experts — to practice their swing at the high-tech TopGolf driving range.
+With 102 bays over three floors, there’s room for everyone — beginners or experts — to practice their swing at the high-tech TopGolf driving range.

 66 – Explore the underrated Old Town area

 Before Orlando became the theme park epicenter, one of its beloved haunts was Old Town — a 10-acre walking district lined with boardwalk-style streets reminiscent of 1950s Florida.